CodersSquad/ap-labs/challenges/first-partial/pacman-analyzer.md

 - The program must be implemented in C programming language.
 - You program will discover all pacman-managed packages alongside all their active, from installation to removal.
 - Use the `pacman-analyzer.c` template
+- You must use pointer, arrays and structs
 - The solution must use at least 3 of the following system calls:
   - `open()`
   - `read()`